InsightDI/deploying-modern-workloads/README.md

 You've done it!
 You've completed the labs in the "Deploying Modern Workloads" workshop!
 We sincerely hope you learned a lot and enjoyed the experience.

 You have the lab code and all the references to helpful Azure, Terraform and GitHub documentation.
 We hope that will help kickstart your automation efforts.
-Please reach out if every we can help accelerate your automation journey!
+Please reach out if ever we can help accelerate your automation journey!